Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Torrone di Cremona or nougat, whose oldest representative brand in Milan is Rivoltini.

 • Chocolate, which is another sweet that can not miss on the Christmas table of the Milanese.
-You will find chocolates, bars and any variant of this exquisite ingredient.
+You will find chocolates, tablets and any variant of this exquisite ingredient.

-• Nuts, which, although mostly prepared with products (walnuts, almonds, figs, hazelnuts, etc.) from different parts of the world, are also a sweet that the Milanese crave every Christmas.
+• Dried fruits are also a sweet that the Milanese crave for every Christmas.

-However, there are businesses with a tradition of more than 200 years such as Pasticceria Cova, Vergani family tradition pastry shop, Sant Ambroeus confectionery, among many others.
+In Milan you will find dozens of pastry shops where you can try the above mentioned sweets.
+However, there are businesses with a tradition of more than 200 years such as Pasticceria Cova, Vergani family pastry shop and Sant Ambroeus confectionery, among many others.

-7. Enjoy the Christmas atmosphere of the Galleria Vittorio Emanuele II while eating, shopping or visiting its museums
+4. Enjoy the Christmas atmosphere of Galleria Vittorio Emanuele II

 Lights in the Galleria| ©Franco Dal Molin